 - Business Divisions

-ACCIONA Agua is a water treatment industry front-runner offering the design, construction and operation of drinking water treatment plants, desalination facilities, wastewater treatment plants and tertiary treatment plants for water reuse.
+ACCIONA's focus is on supplying water to people worldwide.
+Our water division is a water treatment industry front-runner offering the design, construction and operation of drinking water treatment plants, desalination facilities, wastewater treatment plants and tertiary treatment plants for water reuse.

-ACCIONA Service is a worldwide services operator for both private- and public-sector customers based on a business model that is ready to handle any one of a range of services or several services simultaneously and their management
+ACCIONA is a worldwide services operator for both private- and public-sector customers based on a business model that is ready to handle any one of a range of services or several services simultaneously and their management

-ACCIONA Energy is a global leader in renewable energy, with a strong presence not only in the Unites States, but in over 20 countries on five continents.
+ACCIONA is a global leader in renewable energy, with a strong presence not only in the Unites States, but in over 20 countries on five continents.
 The company works exclusively with renewable technologies, specifically in wind, solar PV, solar thermal, hydro and biomass.

 The Windsor-Essex Parkway project is part of the proposed plan to connect Highway 401 in Ontario to Interstate 75 in Michigan, by way of a new Canadian inspection plaza and bridge crossing being constructed by the Federal Government in West Windsor.
 The Windsor-Essex Parkway will be publicly owned and controlled.
 It will not be a tolled road.